Nurse Retention Strategies and Resources

 Keeping staff engaged in continuous learning bolsters their clinical confidence and increases loyalty.

-Featured resources
+Featured Resources

-Address bullying in all its forms
+Address Bullying in All its Forms

 Among the reasons that nurses leave a position or leave nursing altogether is because they are no longer willing to work in a culture where they lack support.
 When violence, bullying and incivility are tolerated, nurses feel alone.
 In the 2021 National Nurse Work Environments study, 72% of RNs reported experiencing at least one negative incident within the past year.
 These incidents may have occurred between them and a patient, a patient’s family member or with another employee—sometimes a manager.
 Workplace violence can take many forms, from physical assaults to verbal abuse and even racism.